Safe Online Delivery!

 - Provide a valid ID with his/her picture and signature

-- Undertake a Language, Literacy and Numeracy Evaluation
+- Complete a Language, Literacy and Numeracy Evaluation; and

-- Undertake a Personal Learning Plan Evaluation before accessing the course materials and commencing studies
+- Personal Learning Plan Evaluation before they access the course materials and start this course

-- Obtain Eligibility for Relevant Working with Children or Working with People with a Disability Check (depending on state/territory requirements)
+- Obtain a Working with Children or Working with people with Disability card (depending on state/territory requirements)

-- Information technology skills in accessing and using online programs
+- Information technology skills, and access to technology and online programs

-- Experience and self-motivation to learn on their own
+- Their experience and self-motivation to learn on their own

-- Competing pressures, such as work and family commitments, that may impact self-paced study time
+- Other priorities, such as work and family commitments that may impact self-paced study time

 CHCCCS015 – Provide individualised support

 CHCDIS005 – Develop and provide person-centred service responses

 CHCDIS007 – Facilitate the empowerment of people with disability

 CHCDIS008 – Facilitate community participation and social inclusion